aiidateam/aiida-core/docs/source/install/installation.rst

 Installation
 ************

-This section of the manual will guide you through the process of installing AiiDA on your system.
-AiiDA has been tested to run on the following platforms:
+AiiDA is designed to run on `Unix <https://en.wikipedia.org/wiki/Unix>`_ operating systems, and has been tested on the following platforms:

 * Ubuntu 14.04, 16.04
 * Mac OS X

-We expect that AiiDA should also run on these other platforms:
+We expect that AiiDA should also run on:

 * Older and newer Ubuntu versions
 * Other Linux distributions
+* Windows subsystem for Linux

 The installation procedure can generally be split into four separate steps: